chrisyeshi/HPGVis/README.md

-HPGVis
+XImage: Volume Visualization
 ======

 ### Blog ###

 A blog like report page was written to remember what has done to this project.
 Everything about the project, such as design decisions, authur's frustrations, bad images, and good images can be found in the blog.
-The blog can be found here: [http://chrisyeshi.github.io/HPGVis/blog/](http://chrisyeshi.github.io/HPGVis/blog/)
+The blog can be found here: [http://chrisyeshi.github.io/ximage-scalar/blog/](http://chrisyeshi.github.io/ximage-scalar/blog/)

 ### Obtaining the Codes ###